-And as Christopher Hendon says, while still advocating the use of magnesium-rich water, “there is no one particular perfect composition of water that produces consistently flavoursome extractions from all roasted coffee.”
+And as Christopher Hendon says, while still advocating the use of a magnesium-rich type, “there is no one particular perfect composition of water that produces consistently flavoursome extractions from all roasted coffee.”

 So, you probably won’t be able to get the “perfect” water every single time.
-But you can improve your water quality by sticking to the SCA guidelines.
+But you can improve the quality by sticking to the SCA guidelines.

 Freshly brewed coffee.
 Credit: Nathan Dumlao